c4pt000/Docker-BigSur/README.md

 ```

+# once installed from step 1
 ```
 docker-run.sh

 echo "password:   fedora-mac"

+"where 172.17.0.2 is the ip of this docker image if different connect to that ip" "ssh -p 2022 -Y root@172.17.0.2"
+"fedora-mac -> password for root"
+"/usr/bin/macos"
+or
+"/usr/bin/macos-snd"
 ssh -p 2022 -Y 172.17.0.2

 macos                 might take running the command two or three times to kick over